Coronavirus: HSE braces for possible peak of Covid-19 cases in mid-April

 The rapid increase in the number of sick patients needing ICU beds was one of the reasons why the Government directed people to “stay at home” with a range of new restrictions last Friday.

-There are close to 500 dedicated ICU beds in the public and private hospitals, Mr Reid told a briefing as the HSE showed off a new facility in Citywest, west Dublin that could accommodate more than 1,000 people needing care during the pandemic.
+There are close to 500 dedicated ICU beds in the public and private hospitals, Mr Reid told a briefing as the HSE unveiled a new facility in Citywest, west Dublin that could accommodate more than 1,000 people needing care during the pandemic.

-He said that the health system had 1,000 ventilators - essential life-saving medical devices to keep people alive as they fight Covid19 - and another 200 to 300 in the State’s private hospitals.
+He said that the public health system had 1,000 ventilators - essential life-saving medical devices to keep people alive as they fight Covid-19 - and another 200 to 300 in the State’s private hospitals.

 The HSE has secured a further 300 ventilators and would be “securing” a further 100 a week over the coming weeks, said Mr Reid.